etexier/inneract/README.md

 - [x] feeds, feeds details, search, share and bookmark
 - [ ] form/payments (deferred as initial design is not mobile friendly (thinking of leveraging typeform)

+### scenarios:

+- [x] User can sign up and creates an account​
+- [x] User can log in with IP login
+  - [x] and go to feeds page (ip news feeds) upon success​
+- [x] User can log in with FB
+  - [ ] and go to feeds page (ip news feeds) upon success​
+- [x]  User can browse "IpNews" "feeds".
+Click to show details view with media (video, text, images​, buttons​)
+  - [ ] media and photo gallery support
+  - [ ] support for highlighted feed (different cell)
+- [x] User can search feeds/volunteer/classes/profiles
+  - [ ] support for "no matching feed found" (different cell)
+  - [ ] support for global cell (on all fields, not only title)
+- [x] User, typically a volunteer, can browse "Volunteer" news from "feeds"
+  - [x] User can click to show details view,
+  - [ ] User can apply after filling a form​
+- [x] User, typically a parent, can browse "Class" news from "feeds".
+  - [x] User can click to show details view,
+  - [ ] User can apply after filling a form​
+  - [ ] User can pay
+- [ ] class, volunteer feeds can be shared
+- [ ]  class, volunteer feeds can be bookmarked.
+- [x] User can view her profile,  edit it, and logs out​
+- [x] User can browse people list, click to view details (same as profile but non editable)​

 ### Refinements to be added
 - [ ] support for highlighted feeds with different rendering, paralax
 - [ ] global search